Towards Initialization-free Calibrated Bundle Adjustment: pOSE with Relative Rotation Estimates

 For each camera pair $k,l$ (where two view relative pose problem is solvable) we obtain an estimate $\tilde{R}_{kl}$ and a matrix $\sqrt{W_{kl}}$.
 Thus if $P_k = $ and $P_l = $ we penalize deviations of the relative camera rotation $R_k R_l^T$ from $\tilde{R}_{kl}$ using \eqref{eq:relroterror}.
 If $k=l$ we we use $\tilde{R}_{kl} = \sqrt{W_{kl}} = I$.
 This gives the objective function

+where $\beta$ controls the tradeoff between pOSE and rotation averaging.
+In this paper we use $\beta = 1$ for all datasets.
 We remark that we do not introduce any weighting for the last term.
-While in principle there is no problem doing this we find that since both terms approximately measure reprojection error weighting is not necessary.
+We find that since both terms approximately measure reprojection error this works well.